dassujan/STANDARD-THREE/St. Xavier's/MATH&ENG-1.md

 89. Use the fact 12 × 4 = 48 to write division facts.
 90. For 3 × 9 = 27, write two division facts.

+**Division Properties**

+91. Divide 14 ÷ 1
+92. 26 ÷ 26 = _
+93. Divide 0 ÷ 9
+94. Solve 25 ÷ 1
+95. Divide 9 ÷ 1

 **Mixed Practice**

-91. A book has 100 pages.
+96. A book has 100 pages.
 If a student reads 20 pages daily, how many days will it take?
-92. A box has 200 chocolates packed in 20 smaller boxes.
+97. A box has 200 chocolates packed in 20 smaller boxes.
 How many chocolates are in each small box?
-93. If 36 apples are packed into baskets with 6 apples each, how many baskets are there?
+98. If 36 apples are packed into baskets with 6 apples each, how many baskets are there?
-94. A car travels 180 km in 6 hours.
+99. A car travels 180 km in 6 hours.
 How far does it travel in 1 hour?
-95. There are 144 bananas.
+100. There are 144 bananas.
 How many groups of 12 can be made?

 # **ENGLISH GRAMMAR PRACTICE QUESTIONS**